-In 2018, the income quintile ratio in the Flemish Region stood at 3.4.
-This means that the household income of the 20% richest inhabitants is 3.4 times higher than the household income of the 20% poorest inhabitants.
+In 2019, the income quintile share ratio in the Flemish Region stood at 3.3.
+This means that the household income of the 20% richest inhabitants is 3.3 times higher than the household income of the 20% poorest inhabitants.

 Flemish income inequality remains low in EU context

-The income quintile ratio in the Walloon Region was in 2018 slightly higher (3.8) than in Flanders (3.4).
-There was a more marked difference with the Brussels-Capital Region (4.9).
-The income quintile ratio in Belgium was 3.8 in 2018.
+The income quintile share ratio in the Walloon Region was in 2019 slightly higher (3.6) than in Flanders (3.3).
+There was a more marked difference with the Brussels-Capital Region (4.7).
+The income quintile ratio in Belgium was 3.6 in 2019.

-In the European context, Flemish income inequality remains low.
-The average income quintile ratio in the countries of the European Union (EU) in 2018 was 5.2.
-Flanders has a value similar to that of the EU countries with the lowest income quintile ratios, namely Slovakia, the Czech Republic, Slovenia and Finland.
+In the European context, the Belgian income inequality remains low.
+The average income quintile share ratio in the 28 countries of the European Union (EU28) in 2019 was 5.1.
+Belgium belongs to the group of EU countries with the lowest income inequality ratio, as is the Czech Republic, Slovenia, Finland and the Netherlands.
 Bulgaria had the highest income inequality, followed by Romania and Lithuania.

 Household income: the disposable household income consists of all income of the household members derived from economic activity, assets, property ownership and from social transfers (social security and welfare benefits).